JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Results

-\begin{itemize} \item In both panels complete ranges of $\phi_{e\mu},\phi_{e\tau}$ are allowed similar to CP-conserving case in Figure \ref{fig:chi-sqr-c-ph-no}. \item Similar to Figure \ref{fig:chi-sqr-c-ph-no}, around $\phi\simeq \pi/2, 3\pi/2 $ values of phases, the sensitivity in the corresponding parameter decreases significantly, as shown by the horn-like structures. \item The best-fit points in both panels are distinct, unlike in Figure \ref{fig:chi-sqr-c-ph-no}.
-For the left panel the best-fit is at $\phi_{e\mu}=1.83, a_{e\mu}=1.30\times10^{-13}$ GeV, whereas for right panel $\phi_{e\tau}=0.26, a_{e\tau}=0.80\times10^{-13}$ GeV gives the best-fit.
-Also to be noted $\chi^2$ at these points are less than the standard case. \end{itemize}
+\begin{itemize} \item In both panels, the full scanned ranges of $\phi_{e\mu},\phi_{e\tau}$ are allowed, similar to CP-conserving case in Figure \ref{fig:chi-sqr-c-ph-no}. \item Similar to Figure \ref{fig:chi-sqr-c-ph-no}, the sensitivity to the corresponding LIV coefficients decreases around $\phi\simeq \pi/2, 3\pi/2 $, as shown by the horn-like structures in the contours. \item The best-fit points in both panels are different from those found in the CPT-even phase scans.
+For the left panel, the best-fit point is $(a_{e\mu},\phi_{e\mu})=(1.30\times10^{-13}\,\mathrm{GeV},1.83)$, whereas for the right panel it is $(a_{e\tau},\phi_{e\tau})=(0.80\times10^{-13}\,\mathrm{GeV},0.26)$.
+The corresponding $\chi^2$ values are lower than the standard case value. \end{itemize}

+The best-fit values, minimum $\chi^2$ values, and approximate $3\sigma$ bounds obtained from the CPT-odd scans are summarized in Tables~\ref{tab:cpv-no} and~\ref{tab:cpv-io} for NO and IO, respectively.

-Now we use these best-fit values of CP-violating LIV coefficients as fixed inputs to generate JUNO+LIV sensitivity contours in the $\Delta m^2_{21}$–$\sin^2\theta_{12}$ plane, marginalizing over $\theta_{13}$ and $\Delta m^2_{31}$ within the ranges given in Table~\ref{tab1}.
-Figure~\ref{fig:dm21-sin12-liv_CPTV} shows these contours for both NO and IO, in the presence of the best-fit LIV parameters $(a_{ee}, a_{e\mu})$ (left panel) and $(a_{ee}, a_{e\tau})$ (right panel).
+Following the same procedure used for the CPT-even case, we fix the CPT-odd LIV coefficients to their best-fit values and generate JUNO+LIV sensitivity contours in the $\sin^2\theta_{12}$--$\Delta m^2_{21}$ plane, marginalizing over $\theta_{13}$ and $\Delta m^2_{31}$ within the ranges given in Table~\ref{tab1}.
+Figure~\ref{fig:dm21-sin12-liv_CPTV} shows the resulting contours for both NO and IO, for the $(a_{ee},a_{e\mu})$ and $(a_{ee},a_{e\tau})$ best-fit configurations.
+The SM best-fit point from Figure~\ref{fig:chi2_d21-th12_SM_NO} is also shown for comparison.

-Similar to CP-conserving cases (Figure \ref{fig:dm21-sin12-liv}), we obtained also preference for inverted ordering.
-The main observations from Figure \ref{fig:dm21-sin12-liv_CPTV} are,
+Similar to the CPT-even cases shown in Figure~\ref{fig:dm21-sin12-liv}, the CPT-odd LIV scenarios also show a preference for IO within our $\chi^2$ framework.
+The principal features of Figure~\ref{fig:dm21-sin12-liv_CPTV} are,